ot4i/perf-harness/samples/mqtt/mqttperfharness_tutorial.md

 This tutorial provides a simple way to build, configure, and run the MQTTPerfHarness workload using IBM MQ’s MQTT/XR service.
 It follows the same style and structure used in other PerfHarness samples, with runnable examples, clear explanations, and minimal queue manager setup.

+The MQTT performance harness (mqttperfharness.jar) has dependencies on additional performance framework libraries.
+Before running any MQTT tests, ensure that the following JAR files are present in the classpath:

+perfharness.jar

+jmsperfharness.jar

 ---

 ## 1. Build the MQTTPerfHarness Module